Road King

 And another conversion kit.

-I had bought a fork for the build, but when I put it altogether it looked goofy.
-So for now I've put a parts-bin GT fork on there, and I actually kinda like it, even in it's partially sanded unfinished current state.
+I had a fork I had purchased for the build, but when I put it altogether it looked goofy.
+So for now I've put a parts-bin GT fork on there, and I actually kinda like it, even in the partially sanded unfinished current state.

 Testing bars and stem.